retailinsight/careers-dataeng-recruitment-tests/python/ri-data-eng-tech-test.md

 *  The app must take 4 arguments
     * number-of-checkouts - Number of checkouts to generate (note. each checkout produces two events).
     * batch-size - Number of events per file.
     * interval - Interval in seconds between each checkout being created.
+This is expected to be the interval between events in the output file, not a real-time wait.
     * output-directory - Output directory for all created files.
 *  How to run the app